-- 1 This program has obtained a waiver to require STEM variant courses in Required Core Area B and Area C and Flexible Core Area E. If students transferring into this program complete different courses in these areas, they will be certified as having completed the Common Core requirements, but it may not be possible for them to finish their degree within the regular number (60) of credits. - 2 Restricted Elective: must select one course from Flexible Core A-E. No more than two courses in any discipline or interdisciplinary field. - 3 Students in this major are required to take MTH 30 or MTH 31 to fulfill required Core Area B. Note that MTH 30 is a prerequisite to MTH 31, so students who take MTH 30 to fulfill Required Core B will not have free elective credits.
+- 1 This program has obtained a waiver to require STEM variant courses in Required Core Area B and Area C and Flexible Core Area E. If students transferring into this program complete different courses in these areas, they will be certified as having completed the Common Core requirements, but it may not be possible for them to finish their degree within the regular number (60) of credits. - 2 Students who place out of MTH 28 and/or MTH 30 will take elective course(s) to complete 60 total degree credits.
+In such cases, major/option courses can be used to satisfy appropriate core requirements. - 3 Students transferring into the program with 24 or more degree or equated credits will be exempt from FYS 11, and can take 1 credit of elective to satisfy this requirement.